-If the IV comes out of your vein:
+If the IV comes out of the vein:

-Call your doctor or nurse if you have these signs of infection:
+Call your doctor or nurse if you or your child have any signs of infection, such as:

 Call 9-1-1 right away if you have:

-Home intravenous antibiotic therapy; Central venous catheter - home; Peripheral venous catheter - home; Port - home; PICC line - home
+Home intravenous antibiotic therapy; Central venous catheter - home; Peripheral venous catheter - home; Port - home; PICC line - home; Infusion therapy - home

 Intravascular therapy.
-Best Practices: Evidenced-based Nursing Procedures.
-2nd ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2007.
+Lippincott's Nursing Procedures.
+5th ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2009:chap 6.

 National Home Infusion Association.
 Infusion FAQs.
 2014. http://www.nhia.org/faqs.cfm.Accessed May 11, 2014.National Home Infusion Association.
 Infusion FAQs.
 2014. http://www.nhia.org/faqs.cfm.
 Accessed May 11, 2014.